GoogleChrome/web.dev/content/fast/using-lighthouse-ci-to-set-a-performance-budget/index.md

 ### Firebase newbie

-To get started you’ll need an account.
-Once you’ve taken care of that [create a new project in Firebase console](https://console.firebase.google.com/).
+To get started, you’ll need a Firebase account.
+Once you’ve taken care of that, [create a new project in the Firebase console](https://console.firebase.google.com/) by clicking "Add project":

 ![Firebase console](./firebase-console.png)